dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 lead to expected occupancies of `50%, 84%, 95%`, and `98` respectively.

-![Number of buckets impact $h_1(x)$ and $h_2(x)$](../../images/partition-index-intro/cuckoo_multiple_unaligned.png)
+![Number of buckets impact $h_1(x)$ and $h_2(x)$](../../images/partition-index-intro/cuckoo_multiple_unaligned.png) _Multiple Cuckoo Filters of different size access different buckets for the same value_

 Creating an optimal Cuckoo Filter for for several sets of values of different sizes leads to a different choice in the number of buckets in each filter, as